scottprahl/pyspeckle/README.rst

 Usage
 --------

-For examples, see the docs directory
+For examples, see the <https://pyspeckle2.readthedocs.io> directory

 Installation
 ------------